 Our first stop in Moscow was to Red Square and The Kremlin.
 The Moscow Kremlin to be exact as there are many “kremlins” in Russia.
 A kremlin is simply: A major fortified central complex in a city.
 This is the Moscow Kremlin:

-Our visit to Red Square, St. Basil’s Cathedral, The Kremlin, and Lenin’s Mausoleum was a short one, doused in pouring rain.
-Rain has successfully tarnished all of our trips this year with the exception of Prague because Prague is magical.
-Rain has also tarnished my experience of living in England.
+Our visit to Red Square, St. Basil’s Cathedral, The Kremlin, and Lenin’s Mausoleum was a short one, doused in the pouring rain.
+The rain has successfully tarnished all of our trips this year with the exception of Prague because Prague is magical.
+The rain has also tarnished my experience of living in England.